-The region is home to a number of historic towns, including Caravaca de la Cruz, one of Catholicism’s five holy cities, where many pilgrims flock to during the holy years.
-The years of Moorish rule have left indelible marks on the surrounding landscapes, which you’ll be able to observe along the route in the many fortresses and archaeological sites along the way.
+The region is home to a number of historic towns, including Caravaca de la Cruz, which we visit on both our group and self-guided cycling trips.
+This is one of Catholicism’s five holy cities, and many pilgrims flock here during the holy years.
+The years of Moorish rule have left indelible marks on the surrounding landscapes, which you’ll be able to observe in the many fortresses and archaeological sites along the route.

-The itinerary mainly follows quiet back roads and waymarked paths, so it’s perfect for cycling.
+Our Murcia cycling itineraries mainly follow quiet back roads and waymarked paths.
 Parts of the route are on ‘via verde’ cycle paths, which are converted railway tracks and free from traffic.
 The region is known as the ‘orchard of Europe’, so you’ll find plenty of shady trees to take a rest under along the way.
+There’s no wonder Murcia is popular with cyclists, from novice to experienced.

-We time our trips to visit in the months when the climate is ideal for cycling: despite freezing temperatures in the UK, January and February often see sunny skies and the mercury reaching the early twenties.
+We time our Murcia trips to visit when the climate is ideal for cycling.
+In contrast to freezing temperatures in the UK, January, February and March here often see sunny skies and the mercury reaching the early twenties.
 Murcia’s semi-arid climate means mild winters and more than 320 days of sun per year, making it the ideal escape for an active holiday.
-We avoid the hottest months between June and August, returning to the area in the autumn to take advantage of the late summer sun.
+We avoid the hottest months between June and August, returning in the autumn to take advantage of the late summer sun.

 Much of Murcia’s local cuisine is derived from ingredients grown nearby.
-The area has many rice paddies that you’ll see on your itinerary, so it’s easy to see why plenty of Murcia’s favourite dishes feature the local arroz
+The area has many rice paddies, so it’s easy to see why plenty of Murcia’s favourite dishes feature the local arroz

 .
-Grilled vegetables grown in the area are also popular, and with a long coastline, seafood is fresh and plentiful.
+Grilled vegetables grown in the area are also popular and, thanks to the region’s long coastline, seafood is fresh and plentiful.